PROPERTY & FINANCIAL SETTLEMENT

 WHAT ARE THE CONTRIBUTIONS?

-The next step focuses on significant and substantial contributions that have been made from the beginning of your relationship until the present time.
+The next step focuses on significant contributions that have been made from the beginning of your relationship until the present time.
 Contributions may be financial or non-financial in nature and can be made either directly or by others.
 No one type of contribution is more important than another.
 What is important is the timing of the contribution and the impact on the overall asset pool.

 ARE THERE ANY FUTURE REQUIREMENTS?

 You then need to consider other factors including the age and health of each of you, how much money each of you could earn in the future and the care and financial support of children.